"If you think it's expensive to hire a professional to do the job, wait until you hire an amateur." Red Adair

 Inspectors use infrared cameras to look for damaged or inferior insulation behind walls, electrical and wiring problems, water leaks in roofs and even termite infestation causing wood damage.

 Infrared camera inspectors are often contacted by homeowners after they experience a leak in their roof, and repeated visits from roofers fail to fix the problem.
-By using thermal scans to find the source of a leak, inspectors can save customers several thousand dollars in
+By using thermal scans to find the source of a leak, inspectors can save customers several thousand dollars in potential ceiling and structural damage.

 Beyond finding sources of energy leaks and roofing problems, an infrared camera can be instrumental during the construction phase of a building to obtain documentation of whether contractors are delivering the quality of service expected.